Average Reading Time: 6 minutes and 7 seconds

 Sometimes you will see a deep crack running down the center of the tongue.
 This often reflects chronic stress in the central nervous system or spinal stress from injury.

 Ama, in Ayurveda, is the accumulation of improperly digested food that can congest the intestinal tract.
 An “ama tongue” is when the tongue builds up a thick coating on the entire tongue.
-If the accumulation of ama is on the back of the tongue, it is generally a build-up of toxins in the large intestine.
-If it is in the middle of the tongue, it points to a build-up of toxins in the middle of the tongue.
+If the accumulation of ama is on the back of the tongue, it is generally a build-up of toxins in the large intestine, small intestine and colon.
+A thick coating on the front and back of the tongue suggests ama build-up in the stomach and small intestine.

 A pale tongue suggests that there is a lack of good stomach acid and digestive enzymes needed to properly digest food and deliver the minerals, vitamins and nutrients needed for optimal health.
 Sometimes this can also be a sign of anemia.